 Bring with you to the appointment recent test results and scans of your brain and spine.
 Take a family member or friend along, if possible, to help you remember the information you receive.

-For CSF leaks, questions to ask your doctor include:
+For CSF leaks, questions to ask your healthcare provider include:

 - What is likely causing my symptoms or condition?